 Content Editor means a desktop configuration tool for Clinical CareAdvance.

-[CCA]Disease Management or DM means the functionality within the Software to support Clients disease management activities for their members.
+Disease Management or DM means the functionality within the Software to support Clients disease management activities for their members.

 Edge Server means the server that is hosted by Client which will receive and process house membership, medical and pharmacy encounter data.
 The Edge Server will run CMS-developed software (“EDGE Server”) used to verify submitted data and manage risk adjustment/reinsurance processes.
 Data will be received from Client’s Source Database to send to CMS and will also receive data back from CMS.